Glossary of Terms:

 Continuing Education: The additional training the licensee pursues.
 TYPE I (accredited, sponsored activities) and TYPE II (self-study, teaching, non-approved courses, presentations, conferences).
 60 hours are required, 30 of which must be Type I.

 Data Collection in Progress: This message will appear under sections of recently required information.
 By regulation, doctors have thirty days to provide requested information.

 Data Entry In Progress: This message will appear when

-a doctor has submitted his information to the Board via a paper questionnaire.
+a doctor has submitted information to the Board via a paper questionnaire.

 Upon completion of data entry, a verification summary is then sent to

-the doctor to confirm his information was entered correctly.
+the doctor to confirm the information was entered correctly.
 If the doctor

 does not notify the Board of any revisions within fourteen days, the information